chitranjan08/task-manager-api/README.md

 - **Kafka errors:** Make sure both Zookeeper and Kafka are running and accessible.
 - **Port conflicts:** Check if ports 3000 (backend), 27017 (MongoDB), and 9092 (Kafka) are free.
 - **Docker issues:** Try rebuilding images with `docker-compose build --no-cache`.
+- **OAuth errors:** Double-check your Google/Facebook credentials and callback URLs.
+- **Rate limit errors:** Wait for the window to reset or check for excessive requests from your IP.

 ---